 If you’ve been following along with me for a while, you might have notice I often refer to gluten consumption of all forms as “gluten exposure”.
 For me, cross-contact isn’t the only form of being “glutened” so I refer to gluten exposure to encompass everything (especially since often when we are recovering from gluten exposure, we don’t always know how we were exposed, just that we were exposed).

 Yes!
-Some of you might know this but believe it or not, not everyone is aware of this (including doctors).
+Some of you might know this but believe it or not, not everyone is (including doctors).
 Do you know how many people have told me that their doctors said they only needed to be 80% gluten-free?
 Or that they didn’t have to worry about certain forms of cross-contact?

 If you have celiac disease, you absolutely need to worry about gluten coming into contact with your food.
 Even if you can’t see it, even if you don’t experience any symptoms, it could still be damaging your small intestine.
 This goes for all food that has “barely” touched gluten.

 I’m not trying to scare you, but just know you need to do your best to avoid cross-contact.
 And in some cases, you may need to work with a dietitian to determine how strict your cross-contact precautions need to be.
 Like in the case of a non-responsive celiac diet.

 Now that we know what cross-contact is, what does cross-contact and gluten look like?
 Here are some examples: